lowwebtech/low-web-extension/Readme.md

 Then, here is a list of what lowweb extension does for reducing bandwidth and energy consumption :
 - video :
     + custom player for low quality :
-        * Youtube
+        * Youtube (only on youtube.com, not for embeds)
-        * Vimeo
+        * Vimeo (only for embeds)
-        * Dailymotion
+        * Dailymotion (only for embeds)
         * ~~Twitch~~ - quality parameter doesn't seem to work via API or url parameter
         * ~~Facebook~~ - not possible
-    + click to load/play embedded videos (Youtube, Vimeo, Dailymotion, Twitch, Facebook), it only loads iframe (and tons of script) when you click and play it
+    + click to load/play video embeds, it only loads iframe (and tons of script) when you click and play it (Youtube, Vimeo, Dailymotion, Twitch, Facebook)
     + add or remove attributes html5 video (autoplay, loop)
-    + update video embed url : no loop, no autoplay, low quality (if available)
+    + update video embed url : no loop, no autoplay
     + block format video *(default:false)*
 - image :
     + ~~remove biggest or hidpi images from srcset~~ *(only works with lazy-loaded images eg. data-srcset, data-lazysrcset)*